Jack Culcay: Culcay vs. Andrade

 After two successful defenses, Culcay reached an agreement to fight former world champion Demetrius Andrade.
 The winner would be elevated to WBA (Regular) champion.
 The fight took place in March 2017 at the Friedrich-Ebert-Halle in Ludwigshafen, Germany.
 Andrade won by split decision.
 Two judges scored the bout 116–112, 116–112 for Andrade whilst the third had it 115–114 for Culcay.
 The fight was regarded as close, with as many as five rounds being tossed between the two.
 Sky Sports pundits had Andrade a clear close winner as he outworked Culcay.
 In the post fight interview, Andrade credited his performance, "I thought I did everything that I needed to do.
 I came to Germany and took the title.
 Culcay came like a champion, but I was the better man.
 I outlanded him and I came out with the victory."

 Culcay vs. Cospolite

 On June 12, 2020, Culcay fought Howard Cospolite.
 While Cospolite performed well in some rounds of the bout, Culcay was overall more efficient and managed to outland Cospolite.
 This deserved Culcay a unanimous decision win, scoring 118-110, 117-111 and 116-112 on the scorecards.

 Culcay vs. Baraou

 In his next bout, Culcay faced IBF #7-ranked and WBC #13-ranked Abass Baraou.
 In a very close fight, Culcay managed to do enough to win the but in the eyes of two of the judges, who scored the fight 116-113 and 115-114 in favor of Culcay while the third judge saw Baraou as the winner 115-113, result in a split-decision win for the former world champion.

+Retirement

+Culcay announced his retirement from professional boxing in September 2024.